newjersey/navigator.business.nj.gov/content/src/license-calendar-events/massage-therapy.md

   30 days after expiration.
 If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
-summaryDescriptionMd: |-

-  Your massage business license will expire every two years.
+summaryDescriptionMd: Your massage business license will expire every 2 years.
 issuingAgency: Division of Consumer Affairs
 callToActionLink: https://newjersey.mylicense.com/eGov/PersonSearchResults.aspx
 callToActionText: Renew My Massage Therapy License